furier/websync/README.md

     gulp dist

 `gulp dist` will build the project and create a `dist` folder which is ready for distribution.

+## Roadmap

+- **File Browser**, which can browse both localhost and remote targets.
+- **Path autocompletion** for both localhost and remote targets when just typing the paths manually in the path list for each task.
+- **ssh-copy-id** to remote targets through the web interface on the hosts tab.

   [1]: http://brew.sh/